MKendall17/The-Shendall-Project/README.md

 ## Known Bugs
 - When setting explorer coordinates, the client cannot write coordinates that are outside of the boundary (e.g. `java UserOfMazeSolver mazes/4cell_treasureWest.txt -1 -1`  will fail)

+## v1
+- Improved code for MazeSolver.java by using enum
+- Incorporated Displayer.java